 None: don’t output MIDI music.

 FluidSynth: a software soundfont synthesizer.
 Selecting a soundfont file is required.
-There will be no synthesizer output if no soundfont is configured or if the included
+There will be no synthesizer output if no soundfont is configured, or (on Windows hosts) if the included

 libfluidsynth64.dllfile is missing from the 86Box directory.